TheGreyGhost/AerialBombardment/README.md

 AerialBombardment
 =================

-Minecraft mode - Drop things from the skies onto your enemy's heads.
+Minecraft mod - Drop things from the skies onto your enemy's heads.